-Now non-Gelugpa, these zhentong people, non-Gelugpa is saying that – And, mind you, if you just talk about an ontological level that’s beyond words and concepts, that’s not zhentong; that’s still a rangtong view.
+If you just talk about an ontological level that’s beyond words and concepts, that’s not zhentong; that’s still a rangtong view.
 Zhentong is only when you talk about “a mind beyond words and concepts.”
-But in this view that talks about beyond words and concepts, when they talk about dependent arising, they make this equivalent: arising from ignorance or unawareness, and dependent on concepts.
+But in this view that talks about beyond words and concepts, when they talk about dependent arising, it make this equivalence: arising from ignorance or unawareness, and dependent on concepts.
 And so that means that voidness can’t be something that dependently arises – because it doesn’t arise based on ignorance or unawareness – and something conceptual.
 It has to be beyond concepts.

 So one has to again make sure that one understands the definition and how it’s understood in each of the systems of interpretation, in order to not get confused.
 And when you have the refutations from one school to another of the rangtong and zhentong view, usually what they are arguing about are the definitions; and if you’re not clear about the definitions, and you are sloppy in that, then you get all these contradictions in your system.